 The Big Draw's Power Drawing publications are packed with advice and ideas for drawing in education and beyond.
 They are appropriate for all year groups - toddlers to Higher Education.
 These richly-illustrated books show the power of drawing to enable us to understand, think and act.
 They provide evidence of drawing as a tool for learning, and explain the use of different kinds of drawings for different educational and professional purposes.
 Power Drawing books are for teachers, cultural educators, Big Draw organisers, artists, workshop leaders – and everyone who is interested in the power of drawing to enable us to understand, think and make things happen.

-Did you know that Big Draw Festival Organisers receive free copies of our Power Drawing Books in their welcome packs?
-Sign up for Big Draw News to find out more about the 2019 Festival theme!
+Did you know that Big Draw Festival Organisers receive 50% off our Power Drawing Books.
+Sign up for Big Draw News to find out more about the 2020 Festival theme!

 Author: Eileen Adams, The Big Draw | Design: Giant Arc